coolzhao/Geo-SAM/README.md

 ## Install the GeoSAM Plugin

-Download the plugin zip file, unzip and put the contents in the plugin folder, then restart QGIS.
+Download the [plugin zip file](https://github.com/coolzhao/Geo-SAM/archive/refs/heads/main.zip), unzip it (avoid nested folder after unzipping) and put the contents in the QGIS plugin folder, then restart QGIS.

-### How to Find the QGIS Plugin folder
+### How to Locate the QGIS Plugin folder

 From the `Settings` Menu, `User Profiles`, select `Open active profile folder.`  You'll be taken straight to the profile directory in Explorer or Finder.
 Under the profile folder you may find a `python` folder, the plugins folder should be right inside the python folder.
-Open the `plugins` folder, then put the entire `Geo-SAM` folder in it (avoid nested folder after unzipping), then restart QGIS.
+Open the `plugins` folder, then put the entire `Geo-SAM`(or `Geo-SAM-main`) folder in it, then restart QGIS.

 Below are some general paths of different systems for your reference.